How to Migrate from Microsoft Project Online: 12-Week Plan

 Step 1: Export Project Plans as .MPP Files

 The .mpp file format is the most portable way to move project data.
 It captures tasks, dependencies, resources, baselines, and custom fields in a single file.
+Before exporting the whole portfolio, run a sample .mpp through the free Migration Preview: it parses the file feature-by-feature and tells you exactly which constructs survive a move into Onplana cleanly versus need manual rework.

 How to Export